- 'A' Staircase, ground floor,

 Anne’s passion is travel as she loves to find out about different cultures (even though she hates flying!).
 She is also an avid reader and is so pleased to have a kindle because now she doesn't have to carry 10 books every time she travels!

 Anne was born in the RAF hospital at Ely, lived in 21 places by the time she was 21 and finally relocated back to Cambridgeshire (only 13 miles from Ely) in 1989.
 Trained originally as a teacher she became a Christian in her early 20s, was called to ordained ministry in her mid 30’s and was ordained in 1999 – in the cathedral only a stone’s throw from where she was born– it felt like coming home!.
-She completed her Curacy in a Parish near Cambridge, then moved to become Chaplain at Addenbrooke’s Hospital for nearly 9 years, after which Ridley Hall beckoned and she began there in 2011 as a Pastoral Tutor and has recently been appointed as the Chaplain.
+She completed her Curacy in a Parish near Cambridge, then moved to become Chaplain at Addenbrooke’s Hospital for nearly 9 years, after which Ridley Hall beckoned and she began there in 2011 as a Pastoral Tutor, followed by Chaplain in 2014.

-Anne is married to Rob, they have four children, one daughter-in-law and two adorable granddaughters.
-She loves nothing more than a good, noisy, family get –together (and if that is somewhere together in the sun so much the better!)
+Anne is married to Rob, they have four children, a daughter-in-law, a son-in-law and three adorable granddaughters.
+She loves nothing more than a good, noisy, family get–together (and if that is somewhere together in the sun so much the better!)

 Anne’s aim in life is to write a novel.